borismus/smus.com/content/books_all.md

 To be honest, I'm kind of embarrassed to post this here, especially so soon after The New Father.
 But, I'll admit, I'm a bit spooked by the markets lately.
-While indexing has worked well so far, it feels risky, and I'd probably be wise to diversity.
+While indexing has worked well so far, it feels risky, and I'd probably be wise to diversify.
 Hence this book.

 The book makes two things crystal clear:

 1. "Investors don’t decide to buy properties; they decide to buy the income streams of the properties."
 2. The importance of discount rate in doing these various calculations, or as the author usually descibes it, "the time value of money".
+A meta thought about discount rate.
+It seems to be a proxy for selfishness.
+In the self-interested case (maximize profit through real estate), you really want a high discount rate, but in the long view, say thinking about climate change, you think of future generations, and have a pretty low discount rate.

 Also, I liked the up-front breakdown of all of the ways in which being a landlord may be profitable: